 Paul Kent's Supporters

-It's time for my annual health update and rally for support for this year’s Parkinson Super Walk, which takes place this Saturday at Victoria Park at 11 a.m.
+It's time for my annual health update and rally for support for this year’s Parkinson Super Walk, which takes place Saturday, September 7 at 11 a.m. at Victoria Park.

-Living with my condition continues to be a daily struggle for me and my family.
-Therefore, it is a cause I get behind, without hesitation, every autumn.
-My goal is to raise money to find a cure, so that future generations might see Parkinon's as a disease of the past.
+Living with Parkinson’s continues to be a daily struggle for me and my family.
+Therefore, it is a cause I get behind – without hesitation – every autumn.
+Help me raise money to find a cure, so that future generations might see Parkinson’s as a disease of the past.

 Your donation will make a difference.
 Click DONATE NOW, and you'll receive a tax receipt by email.